|

 control research during the February 4th face-to-face meeting with Gibbons.
 In that discussion Jones warned that the UFO phenomena

 was being used to cover mind control research.
+An interesting sidelight to this apparent

 insight by Jones about the core issue is the fact that the idea of the